Halima Abubakar spills secrets, finally opens up on affair with Johnson Sule

 The actress started her revelation by pointing out that she was deceived by Sule who had told her that he is separated with three kids.

-She continued by saying that she knows she messed up, has owned up to them but she is done lying to cover up the matter that initially stemmed from a lie.
+She continued by saying that she knows she messed up, but she is done lying to cover up the matter that initially stemmed from a lie.

-In the same thread, Halima called out her older colleague Shan George as she shared her conversation with another person denying her despite a conversation that they had on the Sule issue.
+In the same thread, Halima called out her older colleague Shan George, as she shared her conversation with another person denying her despite a conversation they had on the Sule issue.

-The embattled actress also added that the same Shan George told people she had cancer four years ago, a statement she eventually denied and apologized for.
+The embattled actress also added that the same Shan George told people she had cancer four years ago, a statement she eventually denied and apologised for.

+'I may die before you', video of Kano girl allegedly killed by Chinese lover surfaces, brings many to tears

 "Pls be careful with friends and co workers.
 They love no one .
 I used to call her Mami, why you still ffing me?
 Thank God I never took anything from you.
 Shan you said I had cancer 4 years ago which you denied and apologize and I tell you I don't k ow where my problem is from?
 You calling me names again."